Bitcoin: Use for investment and status as an economic bubble

 As of 2018, the overwhelming majority of bitcoin transactions took place on cryptocurrency exchanges.
 Since 2014, regulated bitcoin funds also allow exposure to the asset or to futures as an investment.
-Bitcoin is used as a store of value: individuals and companies such as the Winklevoss twins and Elon Musk's companies SpaceX and Tesla have massively invested in bitcoin.
+Bitcoin is used as a store of value: individuals and companies such as the Winklevoss twins and Elon Musk's companies SpaceX and Tesla have each bought and sold hundreds of millions of dollars worth of bitcoin.
 Bitcoin wealth is highly concentrated, with 0.01% holding 27% of in-circulation currency, as of 2021.
-A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded or used a cryptocurrency.

-As of September 2023, El Salvador had $76.5 million worth of bitcoin in its international reserves.
+As of March 2025, El Salvador had $550 million worth of bitcoin in its international reserves, about 6,102 coins.

-In 2018, research published in the Journal of Monetary Economics concluded that price manipulation occurred during the Mt.
-Gox bitcoin theft and that the market remained vulnerable to manipulation.
-Research published in The Journal of Finance also suggested that trading associated with increases in the amount of the Tether cryptocurrency and associated trading at the Bitfinex exchange accounted for about half of the price increase in bitcoin in late 2017.

 Bitcoin, along with other cryptocurrencies, has been described as an economic bubble by several economists, including Nobel Prize in Economics laureates, such as Joseph Stiglitz, James Heckman, and Paul Krugman.
 Another recipient of the prize, Robert Shiller, argues that bitcoin is rather a fad that may become an asset class.
 He describes its price growth as an "epidemic", driven by contagious narratives.
 In 2024, Jean Tirole, also Nobel laureate, described bitcoin as a "pure bubble" as its intrinsic value is zero.
-According to him, some bubbles are long-lasting such as gold and fiat currencies, and that it was impossible to predict whether it would implode like other financial bubbles or become an alternative to gold.
+According to him, some bubbles are long-lasting such as gold and fiat currencies, and it is impossible to predict whether bitcoin would implode like other financial bubbles or become an alternative to gold.
 The same year, Federal Reserve Chair Jerome Powell described bitcoin as a digital competitor to gold but not to the dollar as he argued it is a highly volatile speculative asset not used as a form of payment.
 In 2025, Kenneth Rogoff claimed that Krugman was wrong and that Bitcoin had value as it is competing with the dollar to become the means of exchange of the underground economy which represents 20% of the world's GDP.
+According to Rogoff, bitcoin is "the ideal currency for a more fragmented and uncertain global landscape" and it could become appealing to emerging-market central banks as a "politically neutral" reserve currency.
+In 2025, the nominee for the Chair of the Federal Reserve, Kevin Warsh, described Bitcoin as the "new gold."